In Her Skin: Synopsis

-Fifteen-year old Rachel Barber misses her tram to meet with her father.
+Fifteen-year old Rachel Barber misses her train to meet with her father.
 Her parents grow concerned and report the incident to the police the next day.
 Since Rachel had gone missing with her backpack, with several of her most favorite possessions, the police treat the case as a teenage runaway incident.

 Caroline Reid Robertson, a former neighbor and babysitter to the Barber family suffers from low self-esteem, depression, and an inferiority complex due to being bullied at school.
 Her parents are divorced and she has a complicated relationship with them.
 She idolizes the Barber family especially their daughter Rachel and tries to emulate her.
 This obsession continues even after Caroline starts her adult life away from the Barber family.
 After years spent in obsessing over Rachel, Caroline decides to 'become' Rachel and replace her.
 She asks Rachel to be a part of a confidential study through which Rachel can earn a considerable amount of money.
 Rachel confides about the study to her boyfriend, Manni, who is skeptical about it, but she does not tell him who recruited her for the study.

 Rachel goes to Caroline's apartment where they talk to each other and drink.
 Caroline manages to incapacitate Rachel and strangles her to death.

 Meanwhile, Manni tells Rachel's parents about the study Rachel wanted to participate in.
 An analyst with the police's Missing Persons department, Max DePyle, takes an interest in the case.
 DePyle calls in a favor with a friend at Australia's Most Wanted so that the case can get special attention from the media.

 Caroline dumps Rachel's body at her father's farm.
 She thinks about how she can use Rachel's identity to start afresh.
 Feigning concern over Rachel's disappearance, Caroline calls the Barber home.
 But she is appalled to find that someone described Rachel being seen with a woman matching Caroline's description.

 Caroline's odd behavior does not go unnoticed and soon her mother shares her concerns with Caroline's father.
-The police also become interested in Caroline and Detective Neil Paterson and DePyle brings her in for questioning.
+The police also become interested in Caroline and Detective Neil Paterson and DePyle bring her in for questioning.
 Caroline collapses and has to be hospitalized.
 Her father coaxes her to admit her possible role in Rachel's disappearance.
 Caroline ends up confessing to the murder and Detective Paterson arrests her.

 Patterson and DePyle come to the Barber household to inform them of Rachel's fate and Caroline's involvement in it.

 The film closes with Caroline in prison awaiting trial while Rachel's funeral is attended by her family and friends.